eewolfe/azureHPC/README.md

 ## Running a Pallas job with PBS Pro

-ssh on the master node and switch to the **hpcuser** user.
+ssh on the master node and switch to the **hpcsvc** user.
 Then change directory to home

-    sudo su hpcuser
+    sudo su hpcsvc
     cd

 create a shell script named **pingpong.sh** with the content listed below